-The standard mileage rate decreased this year by 3.5 cents.
-The new IRS rate is 54 cents per mile.
+The IRS rate is 53.5 cents per mile.

-Even if you don’t reimburse your employees, they can recover the costs on their taxes.
-Whatever amount an employer does not reimburse, employees can deduct on their taxes.
+Even if you don’t reimburse your employees, those that itemize deductions can recover the costs on their taxes.
+The amount the employer does not reimburse is the amount employees can deduct on their taxes.
 If employers reimburse more, however, which is perfectly acceptable, employees have to claim this mileage excess as wages on their taxes.

-Even still, employees don’t usually appreciate it when their employer doesn’t reimburse them on every paycheck.
-Gas costs and repairs are out of pocket expenses and getting paid back for those expenses only once a year (at tax time) may put a lot of employees in a tough spot.
+Even though it’s legal to reimburse less than the IRS rate, employees don’t usually appreciate it.
+Gas costs and repairs are out of pocket expenses and getting paid back for those expenses only once a year (at tax time) may put a lot of strain on employees.

 Reimbursing mileage with expense software like Timesheets.com allows employers to use whatever rate they like.
 The administrator sets the rate, employees enter their miles, and the software calculates the total.
 At the end of the year, employees can run reports on paid expenses to calculate their expected tax deductions.